blankaex/blog/_posts/2020-06-25-nigerian-prince.md

 ... ... ...
 ```

-Banks typically ask for a recent transaction as a form of multi-factor authentication, and this is why I figured Vishal may have wanted Kenji to make that initial deposit.
+Banks typically ask for a recent transaction as a form of authentication, and this is why I figured Vishal may have wanted Kenji to make that initial deposit.
 This way, he'll have the details of a recent transaction even if he doesn't have access to Kenji's bank account.
 That would be enough for him to ring up and impersonate Kenji, to set up a direct debit or bank transfer on his behalf.

 Unfortunately, Kenji told me that the bank confirmed that no one had called pretending to be him, so there goes that idea.
 I wasn't back at the drawing board for very long though.
 Rereading the _Wired_ article I linked above reminded me that all the information we know Vishal has—phone number, and last few digits of card number—are generally visible on most online services.
 Try logging into your own Google, Apple, Amazon, or whatever.
 You should be able to find these tidbits in seconds.